-Passing requirements: complete and submit all assessment items; achieve a cumulative score of at least 50% after the application of any penalties such as late penalties; achieve a satisfactory grade for K2 modules, clinical competencies and professional experience placement; achieve at least 50% for the examination.
+Passing requirements: complete and submit all assessment items; achieve a cumulative score of at least 50% after the application of any penalties such as late penalties; achieve a satisfactory grade for K2 modules, portfolio, clinical competencies and professional experience placement; achieve at least 50% for the examination.
 Examinations may be scheduled outside regular university examination period.

 |Prerequisites:||NS5131 AND NS5132 AND NS5133 AND NS5134|